SarahWicker/RS-232/README.md

 # RS-232
 Protocol RS-232 _ description&amp;simulation (vhdl)
-for now not parametrable, made it for a special baud rate 115200db and a oscillator with a frequency clock of 25MHz 2 files:
+for now not parametrable, made it for a special baud rate 115200bit/s and a oscillator with a frequency clock of 25MHz data of 8 bits, 1 bit of start, 2 bits of stop, no parity 2 files:
   - async_txd.vhd => .vhd file, ready for implementation
   - tb_async_txd.vhd => test_bench, clk at the final frequency